How To Look Up An LLC in South Carolina? (In-Depth Guide)

 2. Call the State

 You can call the office at 803-734-2158 to speak directly with a representative.
-It's advisable to call during business hours for prompt service.
+Call during business hours to get a faster response.

 3. Send an Email

-Emailing the Secretary of State's office is an excellent option for obtaining information about an LLC in South Carolina, especially when your inquiry is detailed or requires official documentation.
+Emailing the Secretary of State's office is a good option to look up an LLC in South Carolina when your question is detailed or you need official documentation.

 This method is suitable for: